This post may contain affiliate links. Read the full disclosure here.

 Correcting Diastasis Recti and ab separation after pregnancy can seem totally daunting, and almost depressing, but there are very specific Diastasis Recti correcting exercises you can to do really help your tummy go back to pre-baby status.
-The hardest part of healing your abs and putting things back in place is actually finding the time and space to do it!
-As a soon-to-be certified Pre/Post Natal Exercise Specialist, I can tell you that the exercises are actually very simple.
+The hardest part of healing your abs and putting things back in place is finding the time and space to do it!
+As a soon-to-be certified Pre/Post Natal Exercise Specialist, I can tell you that the exercises are very simple.
 It is the reconnecting of our minds and muscles that takes more patience than strength.

 My biggest piece of advice in correcting Diastasis Recti and ab separation after pregnancy is to have a lot of patience!